Artist Pic Aug 22

 Biography

 She was a Featured Artist in the Oct/Nov 2016 edition of PleinAir Magazine, and her work has been published in many group articles in Fine Art Connoisseur and PleinAir Magazine.
 Elizabeth’s work has been juried into well over a hundred highly competitive National Exhibitions and Plein Air Competitions.
-Of the over fifty awards she has won, Elizabeth’s recent awards include Best Pastel in Academic Artists, Best in Show at North Shore Art Association, multiple awards from Salmagundi Club, Second Place, Finger Lakes Plein Air Festival, and the Gold Medal of Honor Plus for a Pastel in the American Artists Professional League.
-She is represented by five fine art galleries.
+Of the over fifty awards she has won, Elizabeth’s recent awards include the Alden Bryan Memorial Award for Best Landscape in the American Artist’s Professional League Grand National Exhibition in 2023, the Award of Excellence in NOAPS Best of America Small Painting Exhibit, the Walker Memorial Award for Oil Landscape as well as Best Pastel in Academic Artists, Best in Show at North Shore Art Association, multiple awards from Salmagundi Club, Second Place, Finger Lakes Plein Air Festival, and the Gold Medal of Honor Plus for a Pastel in the American Artists Professional League.
 Her work is included in corporate and private collections from coast to coast.

 Elizabeth was born and raised in New Haven, Connecticut.
 She taught public school elementary art for 35 years in various Connecticut towns until her retirement in 2014.
 In 2018 she moved permanently to Virginia’s Eastern Shore, where her love of the water and rural landscape provides her unlimited inspiration.